fuvad/HyForecast-sales_forecasting/README.md

 ---

 ## 📊 Example Workflow
-1. User selects number of pages to load (1 page = 20 movies).
+1. User selects the store-dept combination from the dropdown.
-2. The app checks if the movies exist in the database.
+2. The app foredasts for the given combination and gives historical performance and future forecast.
-3. If not, it fetches new ones and saves them.
+3. Historical performance wiil provide a comparison between hybrid vs prophet vs actual along with evaluation metrics
-4. A similarity model is built and cached.
+4. Future forcast will provide forecast horizon(in weeks) and forecast based on that
-5. User searches for a movie -> app shows similar ones instantly.
+5. Users can download the metrics and the forecast as csv

 ---